bilalahmedtahir/javascript-assignment/README.md

 Using the above sample endpoint, "log titles in all caps" that are less than 31 characters.
 use: Async / Await

+Assignment 7

+Write a function to create a Clock that prints the current time Expected Console Output:
+"09:13:12"
+"09:13:13"
+"09:13:14"
+and so on

+Assignment 8

+Write a function to sort the following array of objects by id value.

+var sampleArray = [
+      { name: 'Bashir Butt', title: 'Learn Programming', id: 6721}, { name: 'Sebastian Rao', title: 'Next Door', id: 1423}, { name: 'Julian Shane', title: 'Deep Waters', id: 5424}, { name: 'Sushi King', title: 'Hunger Solutions', id: 3291}
+   ];

+Assignment 9

+Write a function that converts the following object into two arrays: 'array of keys' and 'array of values'

+var sampleObject = {
+       name: 'Bashir Butt',
+       title: 'Learn Programming',
+       id: 6721
+}

+Sample Output: ['name', 'title', 'id'] and ['Bashir Butt', 'Learn Programming', 6721]

+Assignment 10

+Write a function to convert an object into an array of `[key, value]` pairs

+var sampleObject = {
+       name: 'Bashir Butt',
+       title: 'Learn Programming',
+       id: 6721
+}

+Sample Output: [ ['name', 'Bashir Butt'], ['title', 'Learn Programming'], ['id', 6721] ]